Inbibo/adonisfx_docs/docs/maya/simple_setup.md

   <figcaption><b>Figure 6</b>: Sliding Distance Multiplier weights paint.</figcaption>
 </figure>

-The order of painting is important because after every stroke a normalisation of weights soft, hard and slide is performed to ensure that the sum is less or equal to 1.0.
+The order of painting is important because after every stroke a normalization of weights soft, hard and slide is performed to ensure that the sum is less or equal to 1.0.
 In this example, after painting *Slide Constraints*, both *Hard Constraints* and *Soft Constraints* will update, reducing their respective values in the areas painted with maximum sliding.

 With this basic paint setup the AdnSkin deformer will already show plausible results, expected of the skin to the target mesh.
 However, the possible parameters and tweaks to display high fidelity dynamics can be seen in the documentation for [AdnSkin](skin).